 ÁñÁ«ÊÓƵ

 Source: iStock

-The latest??of attitudes to international education has uncovered steady levels of support, with 36 per cent of respondents indicating that the current flows of foreign students were appropriate and 41 per cent saying they would prefer higher volumes.
+The latest of attitudes to?international education has uncovered steady levels of?support, with 36?per cent of?respondents indicating that the current flows of?foreign students were appropriate and 41?per cent saying they would prefer higher volumes.

-The October survey of 1,100 Kiwis, conducted by government agency Education New Zealand, also found a widespread view that international education offered national benefits.
+The October survey of 1,100 Kiwis, conducted by the government agency Education New Zealand, also found a widespread view that international education offered national benefits.

-Around 80 per cent of respondents said overseas students enhanced cultural diversity, contributed to local businesses and brought different perspectives to classrooms.
+About 80?per cent of respondents said overseas students enhanced cultural diversity, contributed to local businesses and brought different perspectives to classrooms.

+ÁñÁ«ÊÓƵ